Looking for a school activity that teaches students about healthy habits and global issues at the same time?

-Coinciding with World Water Day on the 22 March, the Water Challenge is WaterAid's annual fundraising event aimed at providing safe, clean water for children around the world.
+Coinciding with World Water Day on the 22 March, the Water Challenge is WaterAid's annual fundraising event with two different challenges you can undertake, aimed at providing safe, clean water for children around the world.

 Registration is free and for every $70 raised you can help provide safe, clean water for a child.